 - Drop in performance

 If any of these symptoms appear, call 12th Street Auto Care Center right away.
-One of our certified technicians will check under the hood and take care of your problem.
-If you wait too long to have your engine checked, and continue to drive your vehicle, it may lead to more costly repairs, so always call 12th Street Auto Care Center the same day you notice something is wrong.
+One of our ASE-certified technicians will check under the hood and take care of your problem.
+If you wait too long to have your engine checked, and continue to drive your vehicle, it may lead to more costly repairs like a full car engine replacement.
+Always call 12th Street Auto Care Center the same day you notice something is wrong with your vehicle.

 Napa Service Assistant